cmcswiggan/CIND820/README.md

     - Multinomial Naive Bayes
     - SVM

-Source data is included in this repository and all models are linked to this dataset as SMS_spam_dataset.
+Source data is included in this repository and all models are linked to this dataset as SMS_Spam_Dataset.

 Python notebook files correspond to each model (simple, NB, and SVM) with 3 cases for each.
 Case 1 uses no text preprocessing steps, Case 2 tokenizes the sms messages and removes stopwords